crocuspaperi/crocuspaperi/content/category/wedding.md

 <p>Invitations and other paper goods for your special day</p>

-<p>To order your wedding stationery or request budget estimates please use this <a href="https://docs.google.com/forms/d/e/1FAIpQLSfiL65eOwKq49z9CtHWbhxkpfUfmYeyegf8INOtvqsL-Llx7Q/viewform?usp=sf_link">form</a>.</p>
+<p>To order your wedding stationery or request budget estimates please use this <a target="_blank" href="https://docs.google.com/forms/d/e/1FAIpQLSfiL65eOwKq49z9CtHWbhxkpfUfmYeyegf8INOtvqsL-Llx7Q/viewform?usp=sf_link">form</a>.</p>